It All Started with a Note

 "The helicopter is outside Paris."
 He looked at Jack sorrowfully.
 "Sorry, I had to raid the savings to get some taxi money."
 Jack laughed and hugged the fourteen year old.
 "Now let's go, before someone finds the copter."

 It was only as she stopped screaming that she noticed the three guns trained on her.
-She stood, defeated, while Alex just looked uncertain.
-Yassen was staring in horror at Jack, who had folded her arms over her chest and was trying not to cry.
-Thankfully none of the men had noticed that it was Alex in the helicopter, and she subtly motioned him to take off.
+She stood, defeated, while Alex just looked uncertain inside the helicopter.
+Yassen was staring at Jack, who had lost all of her spunk, folded her arms over her chest, and was trying not to cry.
+Thankfully, as if by some miracle, none of the men had noticed that it was Alex in the helicopter, and she subtly motioned him to take off.
 Then came the unexpected voice of Yassen Gregorovich.

 "Take me.
 I'm the one you want, not her."
 Jack looked up, startled.
 What was he doing?
 His ice blue eyes met hers from across the field.
 "She's innocent."
 Almost reluctantly, the man in charge signaled for the guns to be lowered.
 Jack was pushed across the field, past the Russian, who was surrounded and had at least five guns trained on him, and forced to get into the helicopter.
 She put on a headset, and Alex took off.